biomedicalinformaticsgroup/Sargasso/docs/pipeline.md

 Pipeline description
 ====================

-Separation of mixed-species RNA-seq reads is performed in a number of stages.
+Separation of mixed-species high-throughput sequencing reads is performed in a number of stages.
 While in normal usage these steps can be executed with a single command, the *Sargasso* pipeline also affords fine control over execution, should this be desired.
 Here we describe each stage of species separation in more detail.

 Makefile
 --------

 The *Sargasso* pipeline is invoked through execution of its main Python script, ``species_separator``.
 This writes a Makefile with targets corresponding to all stages of the pipeline, namely:

-* building or linking to [``STAR``](references.md) indices
+* building or linking to [``STAR``](references.md) or [``Bowtie2``](references.md)] indexes
 * collating raw reads files
 * mapping reads from all samples to each genome
 * sorting mapped reads in preparation for filtering